 Don’t assume that you will be able to go from step 1 to step 2 to step 3 in one go.
 You probably need to go back from step 2 to step 1 a couple of times.
 The reason for that is simple.
 You probably forget words and ideas, and you will be inspired by the way you outline the current words to think of new words and concepts.
 Often the best words are the ones you write down immediately in the first time you do step 1, and the ones you think of in later moments you go through step 1 again.

-The first time you write your words in step 1 often determines the general outline of the map, the other words are associated and found because of these 3 to 6 first words.
 This immediately shows you how powerful these first words are.
 They might determine your outcome to a large extend… Be sure you have a clearly defined purpose for the map.
 If you don’t you might see yourself ending up in a different place than you thought you were going…

 A Single Map Is All You Need?